leo-schell/phase2project/README.md

 In April 2021, the City of Seattle released a [Market Rate Housing Needs and Supply Analysis](https://www.seattle.gov/Documents/Departments/OPCD/OngoingInitiatives/HousingChoices/SeattleMarketRateHousingNeedsAndSupplyAnalysis2021.pdf) detailing the complexities of the housing shortage in the area:
 - There is specifically a shortage in affordable and available rental units available to families making under 80% of Seattle’s Area Median Income (AMI).
 - Seattle’s middle-income families have been priced out of home ownership and “down-rent” units that would otherwise be available to low-income families.
-- Nearly 46,000 households in the area are considered ‘cost-burdened’, as they spend more than half of their income on rent each month.
+- Nearly 46,000 households in the area are considered ‘cost-burdened’ as they spend more than half of their income on rent each month.

 Frustrations over the housing crisis have reached a boiling point and Initiative 135 was put to vote in the local election on February 14th, 2023.
 If passed, the city will create a new Seattle Social Housing Authority to address the housing shortage.
 As of today, February 19th, votes are still being counted but we remain optimistic.